maher14879/music_project/readme.md

 * Chords are more likely to be repeat and have structure than melody.
 By grouping each bar together and using a loss function that penalizes wrong notes, we get a model that predicts the notes that surely are in the chord.
 We then use this model to remove all the chord notes, and train a new model that looks for melody notes.
 * Some notes are likely to be in specific chords and in a specific melodic order.
 By using the aforementioned melody notes, we can create a model that predicts what type of notes are in a specific bar.

-This project is divided into three main parts:
+This project is divided the following parts:

 1. Import midi data
 2. Transform the data
 3. Build a neural network to predict the next note
+4. Create an algorithm that replaces notes in a song with predicted ones
-4. Integrate the functionality into my website, allowing users to create their own music
+5. Integrate the functionality into my website, allowing users to create their own music

 ## Data
 For the music data, I am using a MIDI archive of Bach's compositions.
 However, I may expand the scope to include other musical pieces in the future.